shreyatiwari15122007-oss/Quantum-Coders-Shreya-Tiwari/README.md

 **Surplus food, redistributed in minutes.**

-FeedX connects restaurants and hotels with surplus food to verified NGOs who need it — a "Swiggy for food donation."
+FeedX connects restaurants  , hotels , resorts that have surplus food to verified needy organizations who needs it — a "Swiggy for food donation."
 This repo is a working MVP: a Node.js/Express + MongoDB backend and a React + Tailwind frontend, both fully wired and ready to run.

 ```
 FeedX/